 Juxtaposed to the unjust judge in this parable or story, our God is a just judge and certainly will do much better than any human judge (Isaiah 45:21,22).
 Again, the point of this parable is if an unjust human judge will give you what you want just to stop the constant asking, will not a God that is grace, mercy-love, and compassion answer your request quickly?
 (Jeremiah 29:12,13.
 Psalms 103:13,14.
 Isaiah 42:3,4) The conclusion – we are not to give up on our requests to God in prayer (1) even if the answer seems to us delayed!
 (Isaiah 64:4)

 Similar to the unjust judge being used to teach us about our just God, King Ahasuerus is used to illustrate the dealings of God with Israel.
 Ahasuerus is the king of the world and treats his subjects, including his wife, to blessings and liberty without end (Esther 1:1-4).
 Then he invites her to his presence – she refuses and is banished (Esther 1:11,12,19).
-I believe Vashti represents the nation of Israel, who refused to come into God’s presence.
+I believe Vashti represents the nation of Israel, which refused to come into God’s presence.
 All but a remnant of Israel is broken off, divorced, and banished.
 (Romans 11: 1-36)

 I believe Esther represents the church that has been grafted into Jesus the vine (John 15:1-8) and is the instrument for the salvation of the world during this age of the Gentiles (Romans 11:1-36).
 She is treated with the King’s oil (the anointing of the Holy Spirit) and perfume (representing obedience through death to self).
 She only wants what Hegai (her helper, guide, coach, etc. representing the Holy Spirit) tells her to do, say, or be in the King’s presence.
-She becomes the bride without spot or wrinkle (Ephesians 5:27).
+She becomes the bride without a spot or wrinkle (Ephesians 5:27).
 However, Israel will be grafted back into the vine when they accept Jesus as their Messiah!
 (Romans 11:1-36)

 Do not ever forget, God’s MERCY rejected leaves only God’s WRATH (Hebrews 10:30,31).
 Furthermore, do not mistake the patience of God against sin as His affirmation and acceptance of it.
 (Numbers 14:18.
 Romans 9:22.
 2 Peter 3:9.
 Ecclesiastes 8:11)